 Tips and Common Mistakes

 Reinforce heels and toes.
-Even with nylon in your yarn, you can add a strand of reinforcing nylon thread held alongside your yarn while knitting the heel flap and toe.
+Even with nylon in your yarn, you can add a strand of reinforcing nylon thread (like Woolly Nylon or a dedicated sock reinforcing thread) held alongside your yarn while knitting the heel flap and toe.
+This nearly doubles the lifespan of those high-wear zones.

 Hand-dyed vs. commercial yarn.
-Hand-dyed sock yarn is gorgeous but color pooling and flashing are more likely in stockinette.
-Alternating two skeins every other row prevents this.
-Hand-dyed yarns may also bleed color in the first few washes.
+Hand-dyed sock yarn is gorgeous and supports independent dyers, but keep a few things in mind.
+Color pooling and flashing are more likely with hand-dyed yarn in stockinette, alternating two skeins every other row prevents this.
+Hand-dyed yarns may also bleed color in the first few washes, so wash them separately initially.
+Commercial sock yarns tend to have more consistent color and often include self-striping or self-patterning colorways that do the visual work for you.

 Real Projects: Sock Yarn in Action

-Self-Striping Knee-High Socks: Self-striping yarn creates automatic color changes.
-CYC 1 with at least 20% nylon.
-Knee-highs require 550 to 650 yards.
-Add calf shaping with gradual decreases from knee to ankle.
+Self-striping yarn creates automatic color changes without any colorwork technique.
+Use a CYC 1 self-striping yarn with at least 20% nylon.
+Knee-highs require 550 to 650 yards depending on calf circumference.
+Add calf shaping with gradual decreases from the knee to the ankle for a custom fit that stays up without elastic.

-Sport Weight Boot Socks: CYC 2 (sport) weight with wool/nylon blend on US 4 (3.5mm) needles at about 6 to 7 stitches per inch.
-Cast on 52 to 60 stitches.
+For thick, cozy socks worn inside winter boots, use a CYC 2 (sport) weight yarn with a wool/nylon blend.
+Knit on US 4 (3.5mm) needles at about 6 to 7 stitches per inch.
+Cast on 52 to 60 stitches for an adult foot.
+These knit up almost twice as fast as fingering weight socks and provide extra cushioning inside boots.
 Budget 300 to 400 yards per pair.

 Frequently Asked Questions